Jirayu La-ongmanee: Career

 Jirayu began acting in several television soap operas (lakorn), becoming widely noted for his role as Santi in 2005 Fa Krachang Dao.
 He was then invited to try for a cinematic role in King Naresuan, in which he played the role of young Boonthing.
-He has since acted in four other films and has numerous television, advertising, and modeling work.
+He has since acted in four other films and has numerous television and advertising work.

 Jirayu gained popularity after he starred in the 2011 Thai comedy film, SuckSeed.
 He won Daradaiy The GREAT Awards 2011 Best Actor for the role.
 After his success from SuckSeed, in 2012 La-ongmanee starred opposite Nattasha Nauljam in a short movie "Just a Second" and Sutatta Udomsilp in a romantic film, Seven Something, directed by Jira Maligool, Adisorn Trisirikasem and Paween Purikitpanya.
 He won the 29th Saraswati Royal Awards Best Supporting Actor for the film.

 In 2016, he played a lead role in "O-Negative, Love can't be designed ".

 Due to the popularity of Jirayu in Indonesia, he has promoted his movies in Indonesia twice, in 2014 for Chiang Khan Story and in 2015 for Joe Hua Tang Mo.

 Jirayu started his musical career again by forming a band called "SLEEPRUNWAY BAND" in 2015, he was a vocal and guitarist.
 They released a single entitled "SLEEPRUNWAY".
 In 2016, he released a new single, "Thuk Yang Man Plian Pai Laew" (Everything Has Changed).

 In 2022, Jirayu performed as a special guest with Retrospect at the Migrants in Kaoshiung Music Festival 2022 in Kaoshiung.
 He played alongside the band's three other members.
 In March 2023, Retrospect announced that Kao Jirayu would become their official vocalist, replacing Nap who left the band in 2020.
 Kao Jirayu received a lot of support from fans.
 In July of the same year, Retrospect released their new single, "ชีวิตหลังความตาย (afterlife)."
 This marked Retrospect's comeback to making music with Jirayu as their lead vocalist.